Here’s Why Confusing Diesel With Gas at the Pump Is a Problem

 It can happen to anyone.
 Maybe you were distracted by a text message or phone call or someone else pulling up at the pump.
 You grabbed the wrong handle, and now your gas tank is loaded with diesel fuel—a simple mistake that can cost you big-time.

 The issue is combustion.
-Gasoline-powered cars have engines which run on a combination of liquid fuel and ordinary air, which are mixed together inside the vehicle and make their way to a cylinder block, where the fuel-air mix is compressed by pistons.
-A spark is used to ignite the substance in a small, contained explosion, and the gas produced as a result pushes back against the pistons, forcing them down and generating the power necessary to keep the car running as it goes from place to place.
-But these engines can't combust diesel, for one key reason.
+Gasoline-powered cars have engines that run on a combination of liquid fuel and ordinary air, which are mixed together inside the vehicle and make their way to a cylinder block, where the fuel-air mix is compressed by pistons.
+A spark ignites the substance in a small, contained explosion; the gas produced as a result pushes back against the pistons, forcing them down and generating the power necessary to keep the car running.

 To those who drive gas-powered vehicles, diesel is useless.
 Ideally, you realized your mistake at the gas station before the car was even started—but if not, as soon as the last drops of gasoline in the car, truck, or motorcycle’s system are gone, the vehicle will shut down, leaving you stranded.
 And because gas-powered rides aren’t able to process the fuel, the diesel has to be removed manually—a process that isn't cheap.